Microscopic Polyangiitis

 Offers Telehealth

 Dr. Geetha is a Professor of Clinical Medicine in the Division of Nephrology, Johns Hopkins University School of Medicine.
 A graduate of Madras Medical College, India, she completed Internal Medicine training in U.K. She did her Internal Medicine Residency at York, PA and Nephrology fellowship at Johns Hopkins Bayview Medical Center.
 She has been on Hopkins faculty since 1998.
 She is the Associate Director of the Johns Hopkins Vasculitis Center and co-director of the Johns Hopkins Glomerular Disease Clinic.
 She is a member of Royal College of Physicians (U.K.) and Fellow of the American Society of Nephrology.
 She was inducted to the Miller Coulson Academy of Clinical Excellence.
 Dr. Geetha is rated as an Elite provider by MediFind in the treatment of Microscopic Polyangiitis.
-Her top areas of expertise are Glomerulonephritis, Microscopic Polyangiitis, Chronic Kidney Disease, Granulomatosis with Polyangiitis, and Kidney Transplant.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Glomerulonephritis, Microscopic Polyangiitis, Chronic Kidney Disease, Granulomatosis with Polyangiitis, and Kidney Transplant.
+Dr. Geetha is board certified in American Board Of Internal Medicine.

 What are the latest Microscopic Polyangiitis Clinical Trials?